atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

 ## Limitations, Assumptions, or Exceptions
 * Small repeated sections such as individual words, phrases or single links are not considered blocks for the purposes of this provision.
 * Most web browsers provide keyboard shortcuts to move the user focus to the top of the page, so if a set of navigation links is provided at the bottom of a web page providing a "skip" link may be unnecessary.
+* [Same relative order](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-consistent-locations.html#samerelorderdef) is defined as same position relative to other items.
+Note: Items are considered to be in the same relative order even if other items are inserted or removed from the original order.
+For example, expanding navigation menus may insert an additional level of detail or a secondary navigation section may be inserted into the reading order.

 ## Test Procedure for SC 2.4.1 Bypass Blocks
 ### Select/Identify Content